What we want

 We have a number of long-running and shorter-term campaigns.
 Read about a selection of our long term aims below.
 For news on specific current issues, see the news page.

 Clearly, the major focus of everyone involved with providing for cycling in Southampton is the coherence, appropriateness and quality of our cycle network.
-Southampton Cycling Campaign is arguably the best organisation for consultation on current and future project because its membership comprises a wide variety of cyclists.
+Southampton Cycling Campaign is arguably the best organisation for consultation on current and future projects because its membership comprises a wide variety of cyclists.
 We aim to ensure that we are involved at every possible step in the planning process for new developments and cycling facilities to ensure that the interests of cyclists and would-be cyclists are best served.

 We intend to keep high the profile and morale of Southampton Cycling Campaign by undertaking various ‘hands on’ projects.
 These could be revamping a cycle-training site, running fun events helping keep cycleways maintained.
 We are willing to be ambitious!
 If you have any suggestions for projects that could meet your community’s needs do please let us know.